Hi, I'm Robert Malka.

-Originally an essay, I describe the true story of a boy who lived between two worlds, the Deaf and the Hearing, and who stood against the marginalization of his Deaf mother by being her interpreter.
+Originally an essay, I describe the true story of a boy who lived between two worlds, the Deaf and the Hearing, and who stood against the marginalization of his Deaf mother by being her interpreter, often in harrowing situations.
 But being her voice suppressed my own, and I found myself desperate to discover what I wanted and needed to say.

 Follow its path to publication by subscribing below, and click here to check out the first five pages.
 If you're an interested agent, publisher, or just curious, reach out.